Vitamins have long been recognized as being essential to one’s health and vitality.

 Dosages

 Many people have a relatively low tolerance for oral supplements travelling through the digestive tract so the doses must be limited.
-High doses of Vitamin C taken orally, for instance, can have an osmotic effect which means to say that the high oral dose pulls water into the intestines and over-softens the stool.
+For instance, high doses of Vitamin C taken orally can have an osmotic effect which means to say that the high oral dose pulls water into the intestines and over-softens the stool.
 This can result in diarrhea, nausea, and stomach cramps.
 High oral doses of other vitamins and minerals can likewise have a negative effect.

 Is IV Vitamin Therapy Right for You?